maligue/maligue.github.io/_posts/en/2017-08-01-subtitute-payments.md

 ### League configuration

 To activate the payment, go to the settings of your league and click on the Payment tab.
 Then click Connect with Stripe.
+You must be on the website and not the mobile app.

 {% include image.html src="2018-03-03-configure-payment-en.png" caption="Configure payment." %}